tangheng05/deltachat-service/README.md

 ## Overview

-All chats are mediated by a single bot account (`__bot__`) that is auto-provisioned on startup through a chatmail QR code.
+Order chats and community groups are mediated by a single bot account (`__bot__`) that is auto-provisioned on startup through a chatmail QR code.
+Direct messages do not use the bot: each Serey participant has its own dedicated Delta Chat account, and DMs are exchanged account-to-account with securejoin bootstrapping key exchange on first open.
 Clients interact with the service exclusively over REST and SSE; the service translates those requests into Delta Chat RPC calls and relays inbound messages back to subscribed clients in real time.

 Three chat types are supported: